boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 Once the funding has been confirmed, the customer sends the merchant a `funding_confirmed` message containing the `contract-id` and `cid`.
 This is to inform the merchant that the channel is ready, either for the merchant to fund their side, or if single-funded, to consider the channel open.

 ## Merchant verifies the contract
-When the merchant receives the `funding_confirmed` message they will:
+When the merchant receives the `funding_confirmed` message they:
-* search for the `contract-id` on chain.
+* Search for the `contract-id` on chain.
-* checks that the originated contract `contract-id` contains the expected zkchannels [contract](https://github.com/boltlabs-inc/tezos-contract/blob/main/zkchannels-contract/zkchannel_contract.tz).
+* Check that the originated contract `contract-id` contains the expected zkchannels [contract](https://github.com/boltlabs-inc/tezos-contract/blob/main/zkchannels-contract/zkchannel_contract.tz).
-* check the contract storage matches the expected [initial storage](#Initial-storage-arguments)
+* Check the contract storage matches the expected [initial storage](#Initial-storage-arguments).

 If any of the above checks fail, the merchant aborts.